ExcelliumSA/WebConfigurationAuditor/documentation/Architecture.md

 ├───tests
 ```

-- **.vscode**: Folder containing the internal stuff used by VSCode to handle the project.
+:construction: Python project related content:

 - **analysis**: Package containing all Python code related to the analysis of the configuration file provided.
 - **common**: Package containing all Python code shared by all the project.
 - **parsing**: Package containing all Python code related to the parsing of the the references audit rules and the configuration file provided.
-- **documentation**: Folder containing all the projects documentation files (markdown, images, etc).
 - **references**: Folder containing the audit rules files for every technology supported.
 - **reporting**: Package containing all Python code related to the generation of the report.
 - **templates**: Report template file using the JINJA syntax to define the available reports.
 - **tests**: Package containing all Python code related to the unit testing of the project.

+:memo: Documentation, CI, IDE related content:

+- **.vscode**: Folder containing the internal stuff used by [VSCode](Architecture.md#ide) to handle the project.
+- **ci**: Folder containing all the Continuous Integration files used by [GitHub actions workflows](../.github/workflows).
+- **documentation**: Folder containing all the projects documentation files (markdown, images, etc).

-The tool entry point is the `main.py` file:
+:dart: The tool entry point is the `main.py` file:

 ```bash
 python main.py --help